 The Mormon Battalion Historic Site is located in Old Town, at the corner of Harney and Juan Streets.
 Walk in the steps of The 500 men Mormon Battalion, Army of the West, as they left Winter Quarters, Iowa, and began their infantry march from Fort Leavenworth to the California Pueblo of San Diego.
 They are open daily from 9 a.m. to 9 p.m., there are also guided tours and admission is free.

 Soon after Juan Bandini built his thatch-roofed adobe family home, 1827–29, it became the social center of San Diego.
 Bandini himself was often seen waltzing gracefully and elegantly across the parlor floor.
 In 1869, after Bandini’s death, stage master Albert Seeley purchased Bandini’s home and converted it into his family home and a hotel.
 When… Read more »

 This Festive Mexican Cantina and Restaurant, which is in the heart of historic Old Town State Park is a real find.
-For Old Town San Diego Restaurants, it’s a real find.
 Not only is the Mexican food delicious, but the restaurant and its name are of historical significance.
-The site and the restaurant’s name date… Read more »
+The site and the restaurant’s name date back to the 1800’s when there was a restaurant… Read more »

 At Fred’s, you’ll not only get the best tasting Mexican cuisine, but it’s also a great place to have fun, fun, fun.
 Their dining room incorporates funny themes like the Boom Boom Room and Fred’s Chop Shop.
 The most popular drinks are the frosty margaritas with salt on the rim.
 Great tasting entrées are the… Read more »